-- A. Minimum lot size shall be three acres exclusive of the "flagpole" portion of the property.
-The flag pole portion of the lot must have a minimum of 80 feet of frontage on an existing state, county or Town road and maintain a minimum 80' wide right-of-way retained by the property owner.
-The creation of an Open Development Area shall not create a nonconforming lot.
-The following requirements will be a minimum: - (1) Front yard setback: 200 feet from the boundary line parallel to the street right-of-way. - (2) Side yard setback for driveway or ingress/egress side: 50 feet. - (3) Side yard setback: 50 feet.
+- A. .
+The creation of an Open Development Area will not create a nonconforming lot.
+The following requirements will be a minimum: - (1) Minimum lot size will be three acres exclusive of the "flagpole" portion of the property. - (2) The flag pole portion of the lot must have a minimum of 75 feet of frontage on an existing state, county, or Town road and maintain a minimum 75 feet wide right of way retained by the property owner. - (3) All access roadways will be located on a private right-of-way at least 75 feet wide. - (4) All access roadways will be a minimum of 20 feet wide from the street right-of-way to the residence, with required apron at the street, and constructed of gravel, asphalt or other hard surface.
+Ina all cases, access roadways will be sufficient to support the weight of fire apparatus and safety vehicles.
+Such design will be approved and inspected by the Town Engineer.

+(a) At every increment of 150 feet of access roadway length, there will be an additional vehicle pass-by bump-out measuring a minimum 6 feet wide and 25 feet long.

+(b) At a point between the interior termination of the 75 feet wide private right-of-way and the residence, a fire apparatus hammerhead, "Y," or cul-de-sac turnaround must be created as approved by the Building Inspector.

-- (4) Rear yard setback: 50 feet. - (5) Minimum lot width: 205 feet for boundary line parallel to the street right-of-way. - (7) Minimum distance between ingress/egress right of ways: 100 feet. - (8 The flag pole portion of the Open Development area shall not be an easement, but shall be owned in fee title by the owner of the Open Development area. - a.
-Flag pole portion of lots in existence as of the date of adoption of this code may be an easement - (9) Other conditions that the Town Board in its sole discretion determines to be appropriate for the specific development. - B. Minimum habitable floor area.
+- (c) Access roadways will not exceed 10% in grade. - (d) The minimum turning radius in an access roadway will be 28 feet. - (5) Front yard setback: 200 feet from the boundary line parallel to the street right-of-way. - (6) Side yard setback: 50 feet. - (7) Rear yard setback: 50 feet. - (8) Minimum lot width: 200 feet for boundary line parallel to the street right-of-way. - (9) Minimum distance between ingress/egress right of ways : 100 feet. - (10) The flag pole portion of the Open Development area shall not be an easement, but shall be owned in fee title by the owner of the Open Development area.

+(a) The flag pole portion of ODA lots in existence as of the date of adoption of this amended code must have benefit of an existing easement on an existing road if not owned in fee.

+(11) Other conditions that the Town Board in its sole discretion determines to be appropriate for the specific development.

+B. Minimum habitable floor area.
 The required minimum habitable floor area shall be the minimum floor area of dwellings determined by Chapter 116, Zoning.
 The maximum mean height for a principal building shall not exceed 2 1/2 stories or 35 feet.